White Bear (Carlyle) Lake: Water levels

 In 2008, the Moose Mountain Water Resource Management Corp. partnered with Moose Mountain Provincial Park to control beavers in and around the park through trapping and by blasting beaver dams.
 Once again, lake levels began to rise.
 The eventual goal is to raise Kenosee Lake levels enough so that it flows into White Bear (Carlyle) Lake, which hasn't happened since 1928.

 Fish species

-The most common fish in the lake is walleye.
+The most common fish found in the lake is the walleye.